jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 end
 ```

 With the plug now in place we defined our the function to handle our requests which we've elected to name `callback/2`.
-This function  needs to retreive the user details Ueberauth has so convienently placed into the `Plug.Conn` assigns for us.
+This function  needs to retrieve the user details Ueberauth has so conveniently placed into the `Plug.Conn` assigns for us.
 The fields we're concerned with are the user's email and GitHub nickname:

 ```elixir
 defmodule AdmissionsWeb.AuthController do